heeduk/polygenic-risk-score-asthma/README.md

 - **Feedback and Collaboration:**
   - Thank you for exploring this workflow.
 Any questions or constructive feedback are greatly appreciated!
-  - If you have suggestions or advice, please contact me at heeduk2000@gmail.com.
+  - If you have suggestions or advice, please contact me at heeduk2000@gmail.com or www.linkedin.com/in/heedukoh.

 ---